 1. Set your goals

-Before you start building your customer journey map, you need to first identify what you want to achieve from the process.
-Identifying them would make it easier for you to choose the most effective ways to target your audience.
+Before you build your customer journey map, you must first identify what you want to achieve from the process.
+Placing them would make it easier to choose the most effective ways to target your audience.

 You need to ask yourself if your business wants to: